Dave Mason (Australian musician): Career

+While "Quasimodo's Dream" may not have been a chart hit, it continued to have currency, recorded by Kate Ceberano, Jimmy Little and others.
+In May 2001 it was listed at No. 10 by Australasian Performing Right Association (APRA) in their Top 30 Australian songs of all time.
+The Reels had long disbanded by this time, breaking up in 1992.

 In April 2003, Mason guested in a duet entitled "Blue Black Sky" for David Bridie's second solo album, Hotel Radio.
 In Bernard Zuel's review for the Sydney Morning Herald, he notes that the album has "stuff to revel in the gorgeous 'The Tender Trap' and the richness of his duet with Dave Mason, 'Blue Black Sky'".

 In April 2007, Mason released Reelsville, a solo album of acoustic versions of tracks from The Reels' back catalogue.
 Guy Blackman of The Age described the album as "a quiet triumph, avoiding the obvious cliches of the genre in favour of imaginative arrangements and unexpected instrumentation".
 He followed the album with an appearance on the Countdown Spectacular 2 Tour, from August to September 2007.

 In 2008, The Reels reformed, with Mason joined by Bliss and Newham, and they performed in Melbourne and Sydney.
 The following year, Abrahams rejoined and Newham departed, and it was this line-up that performed in Brisbane during the same year.
 On 26 March 2011, Mason appeared on "Episode 108" of celebrity music quiz RocKwiz, on SBS TV, performed "Quasimodo's Dream", and a duet with fellow guest Sally Seltmann—a cover of the Conway Twitty 1974 single "As Soon as I Hang Up the Phone"—ended the episode.
 Writing for the Sydney Morning Herald, Greg Hassall stated that Mason had "a few problems with pitch", although his solo effort "could be burped and still sound good".

 In September 2012, Mason gigged with Reel Big Dog, a band that included Bliss, Peter O'Doherty and his brother Reg Mombassa (both ex-Mental As Anything, Dog Trumpet), and Brendan Gallagher of Karma County.
 In June 2013, Mason performed at the Sydney Opera House in the Art of Music concert, which also included appearances by Tim Finn, Katie Noonan, O'Doherty and Mombassa, Suze DeMarchi, Dave Leslie, Josh Pyke, Ian Moss, Iva Davies, and Dragon.
 Art of Music was organised by Jenny Morris for her charity, Nordoff-Robbins' Music Therapy Australia.

 In April 2015, Mason performed guest vocals on "Not Even Jesus", the final track on Paul Mac's album Holiday From Me.